PedrooAm/Clone/content/courses/microsoft-azure-training/AZ-900/fundamentals.md

 ---
-title: "AZ-900: Microsoft Azure Fundamentals" description : "This course will provide foundational-level knowledge of cloud services and how those services are provided with Microsoft Azure."
+title: "AZ-900: Microsoft Azure Fundamentals" description : "This course will provide foundational-level knowledge of cloud services and how those services are provided with Microsoft Azure." courseId : "" courseThumb : "images/courses/azure.jpg" draft : true location : "Virtual"
-date: 2020-09-01T12:57:56+06:00
-draft: true
-courseThumb: images/courses/azure.jpg
-location: Virtual
 course_date: To Be Announced
-course_time: Or contact us to set up a dedicated session
-# apply payment url
+course_time: ""
-apply_url : "/contact"
+payment_link : "/contact"
-# course fee
-fee : TBA
+price : TBA
+currency :
-button_text: "Contact Us"
+button_text : "Contact Us"
 ---

 #### About the Course